dimang777/Insight/README.md

 Contains Python script based on Flask as well as HTML, css, js files used to generate the WineTales web app.

-## WineTales Data Scraping, Cleaning
+## WineTales Data Scraping Cleaning

 WineTales is based on the red wine data scraped from the LCBO website.
 The scripts used to scrape the data are contained in /script/scrape.
 Beautifulsoup4 was used to retrieve the HTML file, and further processing was done to extract the relevant information.